rcarrata/rcarrata.github.io/_posts/2022-02-23-sign-images-1.md

 Let's start to have fun with Sigstore, Tekton, Kyverno and Kubernetes!

-NOTE: this blog post uses Tekton but any CICD can like Jenkins, GitHub Actions, etc. can be used instead.
+NOTE: this blog post uses Tekton but any CICD tool like Jenkins, GitHub Actions, etc. can be used instead.

 NOTE: All the code / examples used in this blog post are [available in a GitHub repository](https://github.com/rcarrata/ocp4-network-security/tree/main/sign-images).
 Check this out!